pfabo/STEMFIE-X/README.md

 ### An open source platform for creative people based on STEMFIE and openSCAD

 The STEMFIE-X library is an extension of the [STEMFIE](https://www.stemfie.org/) project, it uses its basic principles with modifications for use as a platform for creating more complex structures and models using mechanical and electronic elements - motors, servos, electronic circuits and control by microcontrollers.
-The building kit is primarily intended for polytechnic teaching at secondary schools and the first semesters of universities in the teaching of parametric modeling, CAD systems, constructions of machines and mechanisms.
+The building kit is primarily intended for polytechnic teaching at secondary schools in the teaching of parametric modeling, CAD systems, constructions of machines and mechanisms.

+For advanced users, there is a version of [STEMFIE-X based on the CadQuery library (OpenCascade)](https://github.com/pfabo/STEMFIE-X-CadQuery-Edition), which enables the creation of components by programming in Python.

 The purpose of the construction library development was to support polytechnic education for secondary schools, to support creative thinking, to acquire basic skills in the design and construction of own devices from sketch, design in CAD program to physical realization using 3D printing.